braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.2.5 Lemma: Exclusion of Redundant DAGs {#3.2.5}

-:::info[**Rejection of Non-Tree DAGs via the Unique Causality Constraint**]
+:::info[**Rejection of Non-Tree DAGs under the Unique Causality Constraint**]

-Every connected directed acyclic graph with edge count strictly greater than $N-1$ receives exclusion from candidacy for the vacuum state $G_0$.
+Every connected DAG with edge count strictly greater than $N-1$ is excluded from candidacy for $G_0$.
+This exclusion is mandated by the Principle of Unique Causality [(§2.3.3)](axioms#2.3.3), which forbids redundant information channels.

 ### 3.2.5.1 Proof: Redundancy Exclusion {#3.2.5.1}

-:::tip[**Demonstration of Compliant Site Reduction in Graphs with Redundant Paths**]
+:::tip[**Demonstration of Compliant Site Reduction in Graphs with Redundant Paths through Probability Analysis**]

 In any connected undirected graph on $N$ vertices, the maximum number of edges that permits acyclicity equals exactly $N-1$.
 This condition defines tree graphs.
 Cayley's formula enumerates exactly $N^{N-2}$ distinct labeled trees on $N$ vertices.

 In the directed setting, any connected directed acyclic graph with $|E| > N-1$ necessarily contains redundant directed paths between some pairs of vertices.
-The Principle of Unique Causality [(§2.3.3)](#2.3.3) explicitly forbids redundant causal paths of length less than or equal to 2.
+The Principle of Unique Causality [(§2.3.3)](axioms#2.3.3) explicitly forbids redundant causal paths of length less than or equal to 2.
 Such redundant paths reduce the fraction of compliant 2-path sites available for the rewrite rule below the maximum value of 1.

-The Axiom of Geometric Constructibility [(§2.3.1)](#2.3.1) requires that the vacuum state maximizes the density of compliant rewrite sites to ensure optimal and unbiased geometrogenesis.
+The Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) requires that the vacuum state maximizes the density of compliant rewrite sites to ensure optimal and unbiased geometrogenesis.
 Any reduction below the maximum density violates this requirement.

 Formally, the redundancy density receives definition as $\rho = (|E| - N + 1)/N$.
 The $\mathbb{P}$ that a potential 2-path site remains non-compliant grows as $1 - e^{-\rho}$.
 For any positive redundancy density $\rho > 0$, the compliant fraction falls strictly below 1.